web-ridge/contact-tracing/backend/README.md

 For fast checking the bluetooth hashes.

-## Postgres

-For the infection companies we use a postgres database.

 ## We want a fast scalable way to save

 What is the maximum number of keys a single Redis instance can hold? and what is the max number of elements in a Hash, List, Set, Sorted Set?